-The Center will be closed for the following holidays or the day the holiday is observed: Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Veterans' Day, and November 23-25 for Thanksgiving.
-In 2016, we will be closed December 23 through January 2, 2017 for the Christmas/New Year's holidays.
-Staff development days for 2016-17 will be held on Monday, February 20 (President's Day).
-Fall 2017 staff development August - TBD.
-Last year's parent representatives selected Staff Appreciation Day for 2016-17 to be celebrated on Monday, July 3rd.
+The Center will be closed for the following holidays or the day the holiday is observed: Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Veterans' Day (November 12, 2018), and November 21-23 for Thanksgiving.
+In 2018, we will be closed December 21 through January 1, 2019 for the Christmas/New Year's holidays.
+The Winter Staff development day for 2018-19 will be held on Monday, February 18 (President's Day) and Fall 2019 staff development August - TBD.
+Annually, the parent representatives have selected a Staff Appreciation Day.
+The day for 2018-19 is still to be determined.
 Care is not provided on these days.